 Books, Listed Alphabetically-ish by title, with commentary

-Conscious Living, Conscious Aging: Claiming the Gifts of Elderhood, Ron Pevny, reprint 2014, Atria Books/Beyond Books - I’m reading this book now (May 2025) and finding it very on point in terms of the things I am thinking about.
+Conscious Living, Conscious Aging: Claiming the Gifts of Elderhood, Ron Pevny, reprint 2014, Atria Books/Beyond Books - This book is very aligned with many of the themes I have been thinking about.
 It provides many concrete activities to undertake to help you on your journey towards being an elder.
-The organization that Ron Pevny founded still hosts Conscious Eldering retreats across the country maybe twice a year.
-I’m considering attending one at some time.
+The organization that Ron Pevny founded still hosts Conscious Eldering retreats across the country, there’s one in Ohio in May 2026 and one in New Mexico in 2026.
+I plan to attend one of them.

 The ElderGarten: A Field Guide for the Journey of a Lifetime, Sally Z. Hare, 2023, Prose Press, Pawley’s Island, SC, USA - This is short, sweet book that introduces many of the themes I am following for becoming an elder.